aRezaulAlam/Android-Tutorial/README.md

 1. Custom ListView
 2. SQLite Database with Custom ListView using ArrayList
-3. JSON Parsing coming soon!
+3. Populate ListView from Remote JSON Data!